March 18, 2022 By Debbie Schwartz

 One key way to save money?
 Choose a major and graduate on time.
-That way you will only take classes that contribute toward your degree, and you’ll be able to graduate on time.
-Try graduating in three years – taking some classes in high school will help with this goal – and prevent that fourth year of tuition and other costs.
+That way your student will only take classes that contribute toward their degree, and they will be able to graduate on time.
+Try graduating in three years – taking some dual enrollment and AP classes in high school will help with this goal – and avoid that fourth year of tuition and other costs.

-With smart planning, research and budgeting, you don’t have to go into bankruptcy for your student to have a successful college experience.
+With smart planning, research and budgeting, your student will have a successful college experience.

 Sign Up for the Latest College Ave News